 In estimating future revenues, we use internal budgets.
-Internal budgets are developed based on recent revenues data for existing product lines and planned timing of future introductions of new products and their impact on our future cash flows.
+Internal budgets are developed based on recent revenues data and future sales estimates for existing product lines and planned timing of future introductions of new products and their impact on our future cash flows.